zaf/agi/Readme.md

 ```
 SendText sends text to channels supporting it.
 Res is 0 if text is sent, or if
 the channel does not support text transmission.
 Result is -1 only on
-error/hangup.
+error/hang-up.

 #### func (*Session) SetAutohangup

 ```go
 func (a *Session) SetAutohangup(time int) (Reply, error)
 ```
-SetAutohangup autohangups channel after a number of seconds.
+SetAutohangup autohang-ups channel after a number of seconds.
 Setting time to 0
-will cause the autohangup feature to be disabled on this channel.
+will cause the autohang-up feature to be disabled on this channel.
 Res is always
 0.

 #### func (*Session) SetCallerid